Media in Lincoln, Nebraska: Radio

 In its Fall 2013 ranking of radio markets by population, Arbitron ranked Lincoln 168th in the United States.
 Due to Lincoln's proximity to Omaha, local listeners can also receive the signal of several radio stations broadcasting from the Omaha radio market.

+Lincoln radio stations gets 21 Analog FM stations, 5 Digital HD Radio FM stations including 6 subchannels Like HD-2 and HD-3, 3 Analog AM stations, and No Digital HD Radio AM stations in this Lincoln Metro area.

 The following is a list of radio stations licensed to and/or broadcasting from Lincoln: